digital-land/specification/content/dataset/provision-rule.md

   guidance: "Match the organisation with this CURIE.
 A blank value matches any organisation."
 - field: organisation-dataset
   guidance: "Match all the organisations within this dataset.
 A blank value matches any organisation."
+- field: priority
+  guidance: "Rules with a lower number trump those with a larger value."
 - field: project
   guidance: "Match all the organisations in the project-organisation with a project field of this value."
 - field: provision-reason
   guidance: "The reason why organisations included by this rule should provide this dataset."
+- field: reference
 - field: start-date
 key-field: ''
 licence: ogl3